 Worth a watch, I guess, for horror fans.
-As for me, this was the second time that I've seen ANTHROPOPHAGUS and I hopefully it's the last.
-Although it probably would be fun to make fun of with friends.
+As for me, this was the second time that I've seen ANTROPOPHAGUS and hopefully it's the last.
+Although it probably would be fun to make fun of it with friends.

 You're already inside motherfucker!